officelearn/azure-docs.sv-se/articles/databox/data-box-safety.md

 ![Kanada](./media/data-box-safety/canada.png)

-KAN ICES-3(A)/NMB-3(A)
+CAN ICES-3(A)/NMB-3(A)

-Microsoft Corporation, One Microsoft sätt, Redmond, WA 98052, USA.
+Microsoft Corporation, One Microsoft Way, Redmond, WA 98052, USA.

 USA: (800) 426-9400